Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Ensemble Heuristic-Distilled MLPs

 \section{Ensemble Heuristic-Distilled MLPs}

-Section \ref{sec:heuristic_good} highlights the advantages of using heuristic methods as teachers.
-However, since each heuristic method captures only a specific type of structural proximity~\citep{mao2023revisiting}, an MLP distilled from a single heuristic is inherently limited, capturing only a subset of positive links.
-To improve effectiveness, we aim to develop an approach that enables MLPs to leverage multiple heuristics.
+Section \ref{sec:heuristic_good} highlights the advantages of using heuristics as teachers.
+However, since each heuristic captures only a specific type of structural proximity~\citep{mao2023revisiting}, an MLP distilled from a single heuristic is inherently limited.
+To improve effectiveness, we aim to enable MLPs to leverage multiple heuristics.